rob-myers/rob-myers.github.io/articles/technology.md

 ## Technology

-So, we're building a roguelike, directly on this website.
+So, we're going to build a roguelike, directly on this website.
 It will start to get fun once things are moving about.
 Let us list the underlying technologies.